Discover the bestselling BillyOh Fraya Log Cabin

 Painting Pressure Treated Wood – How to Do it Right

-We’ll get straight to the point: yes, you can paint pressure treated wood, be it a garden building or patio decking, and so on.
+We’ll get straight to the point: yes, you can paint pressure treated wood, be it a garden building or decking, and so on.
 But when you do, you can’t just call it a day after that final stroke; it’s different from usual paint projects.
-There are extra steps you need to take to achieve the best results, and that’s what this guide is for!
+There are extra steps you need to take to achieve the best results, and that’s what this guide is for.

-Why Paint Pressure Treated Wood?
+Why Paint Pressure-Treated Wood?

-On its own, pressure treated wood lasts longer than untreated wood, and has the potential to last longer than annually treated timber.
-Yet, its greenish tinge might not suit everyone’s tastes.
+Pressure treated wood lasts longer than untreated or yearly treated timber.
+Yet, its greenish tinge might not suit your tastes.
 This colour is a byproduct of the chemical treatment process used to protect the wood from decay.
-It’s brilliant, but it might look a bit out of place in gardens, patios, or decks that favour modern tones like browns and greys.
-However, if it bothers you, then you’ll want to look at painting it.

 When Can You Paint Pressure Treated Wood?

-So, say you’re looking at buying a pressure treated log cabin or shed—just let the wood be.
-The same applies if you’ve picked up a few treated lumber pieces from the hardware store.
 After a few months, give it a moisture test by sprinkling some water on the surface.
 If the water soaks into the wood, it’s ready to coat.
 It needs more time if the water beads up and won’t saturate.

 What Happens if You Paint It Too Soon?